chriz2600/DreamcastHDMI/ESP/README.md

-# Firmware Manager for DreamcastHDMI / DCHDMI
+# ESP8266 companion for DreamcastHDMI / DCHDMI

 This was designed to provide an easy way to upgrade the firmware of the DreamcastHDMI/DCHDMI project using an **ESP-07S**, but it should be easily adapted to other projects, where a SPI Flash should be programmed (in a failsafe manner, as the ESP-07S firmware is not altered).